nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-09/README.md

 ## Submission Instructions

 1. Create a pull request from your branch to your `master` branch
-1. In your open pull request, leave as a comment [a checklist](https://github.com/blog/1825-task-lists-in-all-markdown-documents){:target="\_blank"} of the specifications and tasks above, with the actual steps that you completed checked off
+1. In your open pull request, leave as a comment [a checklist](https://github.com/blog/1825-task-lists-in-all-markdown-documents) of the specifications and tasks above, with the actual steps that you completed checked off
 1. Submitting your completed work to Canvas:
     1. Copy the link to your open pull request and paste it into the corresponding Canvas assignment
     1. Leave a description of how long this assignment took you in the comments box
     1. Add any additional comments you like about your process or any difficulties you may have had with the assignment
-1. Merge your branch into `master`, and delete your branch (don't worry, the PR link will still work)
+1. **Do NOT merge your branch into `master` - your open pull request will be your primary way to resubmit if needed.
+Only merge to master once you have received a grade and do not wish to resubmit.**